-Note: Data for Northridge was unavailable, so data for the city in which it’s located, Los Angeles, was used instead.
+Note: Data for Northridge was unavailable, so data for the nearest city, Los Angeles, was used instead.

 |Workforce Development, Aging and Community Services Area Agency on Aging||(213) 738-2600||The local Area Agency on Aging provides a variety of services for seniors to enable them to live comfortably and safely in their community.
 Some services that it provides include legal assistance, medical transportation and an Aging Mastery Program that features expert speakers, group discussions and classes pertaining to aging-related topics.
 It also has a HICAP program that provides unbiased health insurance counseling for seniors.|